ibm-cloud-docs/containers/cs_network_cluster.md

 6. Update all the worker nodes in your cluster to pick up the private cloud service endpoint configuration.

-    <p class="important">By issuing the update command, the worker nodes are reloaded to pick up the service endpoint configuration.
+    By issuing the update command, the worker nodes are reloaded to pick up the service endpoint configuration.
 If no worker update is available, you must [reload the worker nodes manually](/docs/containers?topic=containers-kubernetes-service-cli).
-If you reload, be sure to cordon, drain, and manage the order to control the maximum number of worker nodes that are unavailable at a time.</p>
+If you reload, be sure to cordon, drain, and manage the order to control the maximum number of worker nodes that are unavailable at a time.
+    {: important}

     ```
     ibmcloud ks worker update --cluster <cluster_name_or_ID> --worker <worker1,worker2>
     ```
     {: pre}

-7. Optional: To use the private cloud service endpoint only:
+7. Optional: To use the private cloud service endpoint only,
     1. Disable the public cloud service endpoint.
         ```
         ibmcloud ks cluster master public-service-endpoint disable --cluster <cluster_name_or_ID>